openstack-archive/congress-specs/specs/kilo/datalog-ng.rst

 logic in which each statement consists of a subject and a predicate.
 A predicate can only refer to a single subject.
 Sentences are combined and manipulated using the same rules as those used in Boolean algebra.
-Two quantifiers exist: “for all” and “for some” (higher-order logics have additional quantifiers, such as “for every property of an object”).
+Two quantifiers exist: "for all" and "for some" (higher-order logics have additional quantifiers, such as "for every property of an object").

 Datalog is thus more powerful than simple propositional logic, but not as powerful as first-order logic.
 However, it provides a combination of power and